 Warm up your cast-iron pan

-One mistake frequently made by many when seasoning cast iron is that they forget to preheat the pan.
+One of the mistakes many people make when seasoning cast iron is that they forget to preheat the pan.

-However, it does have an impact on the seasoning process and can result in the uneven seasoning of cast iron.
+Although it does have an impact on the seasoning process, it can result in an uneven seasoning of cast iron.
 Especially in comparison to other materials used to make pans, cast iron heats slowly and evenly.

 Therefore, warm up each cast iron pan separately so the oil can heat up evenly and season evenly.